mir-group/phoebe/README.md

 ### Current functionalities
 #### Electronic Transport

-   * Electron-phonon and phonon-electron scattering by Wannier interpolation
+   * Electron-phonon and phonon-electron scattering rates by Wannier interpolation
    * Electron-phonon scattering within the electron-phonon averaged (EPA) approximation
-   * Polar correction and boundary scattering contributions to transport
    * Electronic transport coefficients (mobility, conductivity, thermal conductivity, and Seebeck coefficient)

 #### Phonon Transport

+   * Phonon (lattice) thermal conductivity, including:
      * 3-phonon scattering from thirdOrder.py/ShengBTE or Phono3py force constants
-   * Boundary and isotope scattering contributions to transport
+     * Boundary, isotope, and phonon-electron scattering contributions
-   * Phonon (lattice) thermal conductivity
-   * Lattice thermal conductivity calculations including ph-el lifetimes
+     * Lattice thermal conductivity calculations including both ph-ph and ph-el scattering

 #### And more...

-   * BTE solutions by RTA, iterative, variational, and relaxons solvers
+   * BTE solutions by RTA, iterative, variational, and relaxon solvers
    * Calculation of electron and phonon linewidths or relaxation times on a path
-   * Wigner transport equation correction for electrons and phonons (Zener tunneling contribution to electron transport)
+   * Wigner transport equation correction for electrons and phonons
    * Hydrodynamic transport properties (viscosity) for electrons and phonons